nozel-org/freebsd-backupbot/README.md

 ## Features
 * **Easy to use**: get started in just a couple of minutes.
 * **Backup files and mysql databases**: daily and weekly backups with optional compression and encryption.
-* **Configurable settings**: customize your backups, ownership, retention and schedule.
+* **Configurable settings**: customize your backups, ownership, permissions, retention, schedule and random delay.
 * **Made for FreeBSD**: compatible with basic shell.

 ## How to use